Cephalozoa: Description

 Unlike the other classes of proarticulates, the segmentation of the body is not complete and shows a "head" with fine distribution channels.
 Some species of the Yorgiidae family also show some asymmetry.

 They were discovered in Russia near the White Sea in the Arkhangelsk region, where they lived during the Ediacaran, approximately 635 to 540 Ma (millions of years ago).

 Taxonomy

-Cephalozoa includes the families Yorgiidae and Sprigginidae:
+Cephalozoa includes the families Yorgiidae and Sprigginidae, as well as genera not assigned to any family: